Gorzanów Castle

-Grafenort Castle (Ger., Schloß Grafenort (or Schloss Grafenort); Pol., Pałac Gorzanów) is a (former) stately residence in the Kłodzko Land of the Lower Silesia.
-A sixteenth-century German foundation, it has been in the hands of the von Herberstein family of Grafs or Counts (the Grafen von Herberstein) since the second half of the seventeenth century until 1930 — hence its name, and one of the former names of the village in which it is situated.
+Gorzanów Castle (Schloß Grafenort, Pałac Gorzanów) is a former stately residence in the Kłodzko Land of the Lower Silesia.
+A 16th-century German foundation, it has been in the hands of the von Herberstein family of Grafs or Counts (the Grafen von Herberstein) since the second half of the seventeenth century until 1930 — hence its name, and one of the former names of the village in which it is situated.

 Overview

 The village of the Castle's location was called Arnoldsdorf between at least 1341 (the earliest extant record) and 1670.
 For the next 275 years between 1670 and 1945 the village's name was Grafenort ("the Seat of the Counts", with reference to the von Herberstein family).
 In 1945, after the accession of Lower Silesia to Poland, the locality was renamed Gorzanów by the Polish authorities.